 K9data.com: Web site for keeping track of Retriever pedigrees and also calculates coefficient of inbreeding (COI) and provides other data.

-VOLHARD Behavior Testing: We have done this testing on four breeds of dogs and Goldens always score in the middle ranges...always.
-Just let us know if you would like to do this testing with your puppy and we'll do it together!
-It requires that a puppy be at least seven weeks old and does not know the tester.
-It's just a wink in time, but it can give you a clue as to your puppy's future tendencies.
+VOLHARD Behavior Testing: We're happy to do this by request and have done this testing on four breeds of dogs.
+Goldens always score in the middle ranges...always.
+Just let us know if you would like to do this testing with your puppy and we'll do it together because it requires that a puppy be at least seven weeks old and does not know the tester.
+It's just some exercises that can give you a clue as to your puppy's future tendencies.
 Through our years of experience, we find that at just eight weeks of age Golden puppies consistently either tend more toward a people-pleasing disposition..."Hey, what can I do for you?"or being adventurous with the "Hey, let's go explore!" attitude.
 Many more personality traits will blossom in your puppy even after eight weeks and how you raise your puppy will teach it how to act for the rest of its life.
-(Helpful hint: Start as soon as you get that pup in your possession and remain consistent.
-The more you yourself teach it, the deeper your pup will bond with you.)
+Helpful hint: Start as soon as you get that pup in your possession and remain consistent.
+The more you yourself teach it, the deeper your pup will bond with you!)

-Twenty-seven years experience carefully breeding award-winning registered livestock...alpacas, and over 14 years breeding canines starting with Great Pyrenees (2 dogs) and then English Springer Spaniels (3 dogs) before switching to American Cocker Spaniels (3 dogs) and Golden Retrievers (a pack!) and we love what we do!
+Twenty-seven years experience carefully breeding award-winning registered livestock...alpacas, and over 15 years breeding canines starting with Great Pyrenees (2 dogs) and then English Springer Spaniels (3 dogs) before switching to American Cocker Spaniels (3 dogs) and Golden Retrievers (a pack!).
 (Laura has also bred poultry, rabbits and goldfish since starting farming.)
 After acquiring our first breeding Goldens, we now typically retain the best females from our own litters as breeding prospects.
 We own our studs who we obtain from other breeders we know who work constantly to improve the AKC Golden Retrievers from European lineages.

 If you purchased a puppy and would like to do a Google review, that would be very helpful and much appreciated!
 If you were not 100% satisfied...Laura is always here for you and please get in touch!!!

-We have a WA state business license for the farm (sales tax should be applied to all puppy sales) and a kennel permit with the county (requires inspection).
+I have a WA state business license for the farm (sales tax should be applied to all puppy sales) and a kennel permit with the county (requires annual inspection).

 Charities: In past years, we have donated to The United Way, St. Jude's Children's Hospital, Samaritan's Purse, Hillsdale College and The American Humane Society.